octavians23/phone-book-PyQt5/README.md

-Phone book using Python and PyQt5, such that you can add, remove and edit contacts along with the email address.
-You can also save the file as .csv or load one
+Phone book using Python and PyQt5.

+Includes functions such as adding, removing and editing contacts along with the email address.
+You can also save the file as .csv or load one.